Leonardtown in St. Mary's County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This memorial is listed in these topic lists: Colonial Era • Settlements & Settlers • War, World I • War, World II.
 A significant historical year for this entry is 1750.

 Location.
-38° 17.304′ N, 76° 38.063′ W. Marker is in Leonardtown, Maryland, in St. Mary's County.
-Memorial can be reached from Tudor Place just east of Camalier Drive when traveling east.
+38° 17.304′ N, 76° 38.063′ W. Memorial is in Leonardtown, Maryland, in St. Mary's County.
+It can be reached from Tudor Place just east of Camalier Drive when traveling east.
 Touch for map.
-Marker is at or near this postal address: 41680 Tudor Place, Leonardtown MD 20650, United States of America.
+Memorial is at or near this postal address: 41680 Tudor Place, Leonardtown MD 20650, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-War Comes to Breton Bay (a few steps from this marker); The Legend of Moll Dyer (within shouting distance of this marker); A Town Spared (about 300 feet away, measured in a direct line); This Cannon (about 600 feet away); Lynching in America / Lynching of Benjamin Hance (about 600 feet away); Leonardtown (about 600 feet away); The Great House (about 700 feet away); Veterans Memorial (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: The Legend of Moll Dyer (a few steps from this marker); War Comes to Breton Bay (a few steps from this marker); "O! say can you see " (about 300 feet away, measured in a direct line); A Town Spared (about 300 feet away); War in the Chesapeake (about 300 feet away); This Cannon (about 600 feet away); Lynching in America / Lynching of Benjamin Hance (about 600 feet away); Leonardtown (about 600 feet away).
 Touch for a list and map of all markers in Leonardtown.

 Also see . . .
 Tudor Hall (America Felix Secundus) SM-10.
 Maryland Historical Trust PDF (Submitted on January 18, 2015, by Allen C. Browne of Silver Spring, Maryland.)